Keto Friendly Green Bean Casserole

 I love this recipe as it stands, but you can switch out a few things to give a different flavor profile or texture if you prefer.
 Some of those ideas are below.

-- Add sliced mushrooms to the mixture before baking.
+- Add sliced fresh mushrooms to the mixture before baking.

-- Use shredded mozzarella instead of cheddar for a creamier mild flavor.
+- Use shredded mozzarella instead of cheddar for a creamier mild flavor or add a sprinkle of parmesan cheese to the pork rind mix.

 - Top with barbecue flavored pork rinds for an extra kick.